Welcome to the

 acoustics

-and sound recording, the phenomenon often causes an
+and sound recording, the phenomenon often causes an unwanted

-experiments in the past, in
+Numerous experiments in the past,

-understanding the perceptual and neurological processes
+at understanding the perceptual and neurological processes

 Sound examples:

-- RP+
+- RP+ Two-octave scale in

-added to itself, stretching from G2 (10.20 ms delay) to G4
+itself, stretching from G2 (10.20 ms delay) to G4 (2.55 ms

 delay),

-- RPm Two-octave scale
+- RPm Two-octave scale from noise

-repetitions added (named IRN by
+with many mutually-equal-distant repetitions added (named IRN by

-1996), thus producing an
+Yost, 1996), thus producing an intensified RP,

-- Locanimat A
+- Locanimat A digital animation

-digital animation with intensified RP illustrating the
+with intensified RP illustrating the perception of pitch or

 - Locomovie Fragment taken from an

-arbitrary movie showing a steam
+arbitrary movie showing a steam locomotive passing by and

-at a (fixed) microphone,
+producing a changing RP sound at a (fixed) microphone,

 - Chantilly Video of

-salient RP due
+rather salient RP due to mutually-equal-distant reflections

-to mutually-equal-distant reflections (compare IRN),
+(compare IRN),

 - Chichen Itza Three sounds in

-a handclap, the pyramid's response (from ocasa), and
+sequence: a handclap, the pyramid's response (from ocasa), and

-synthesized RP glide following the pyramid's dimensions.
+a synthesized RP glide following the pyramid's dimensions.

 Three key publications:

-- Bilsen, F. A., and Ritsma, R. J.
+- Bilsen, F. A., and Ritsma, R. J. (1967/68).

 “Repetition pitch mediated by temporal fine structure at

-regions,” Acustica 19, 114-115.
+dominant spectral regions,” Acustica 19, 114-115.
 PDF

 - Bilsen, F. A. (1977).
-“Pitch of
+“Pitch of noise

-evidence for a ‘central spectrum’,” J. Acoust.
+signals: evidence for a ‘central spectrum’,” J. Acoust.
 Soc.

 Am.
-61,

-150-161.
+61, 150-161.

 - Sayles, M., and Winter, I.M.
+(2007).
+“The

 temporal representation of the delay of dynamic iterated

-positive and negative gain by single units in the ventral
+rippled noise with positive and negative gain by single

-Brain Res.
 2007.06.098

 Dichotic pitch